leeweiming3/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from hirehub's address book.
 All applications will be cleared as well.

 * A confirmation message would be displayed.
 Type in **Y** to confirm the deletion.